 Vittoria has a full line of tubeless options, and the Corsa Speed is the pinnacle but only offered in 23 and 25mm.
 The 320-tpi construction of the tire is very minimal, and we have had mixed experiences mounting them.
 With that said, once setup, they offer a tubeless feel that is unmatched.
 Durability is not their forte, but this would be a top pick to minimize rolling resistance.
 For a wider range of sizes, durability and training, look towards the Control or Rubino version.
 The Corsa Control in 30mm weighs in at 318 grams.

 Weight: 229 grams 25mm

 Michelin is now offering a performance-oriented road tubeless tire.
 It is offered in sizes 25, 28 and 32 with a 120-tpi construction.
 With minimal layers, it has low-rolling resistance while running

 Weight: 255 grams 28mm

 CONTINENTAL GRAND PRIX 5000 TL

 Continental has jumped into road tubeless segment with their new 5000 TL.
 The tire offers the same aspects as the non-tubeless, like their BlackChili compound that prioritizes speed and grip over wear.
 They offer 25, 28 and 32mm with a tread-wide protection layer for added durability.
 In our testing we have had very mixed reviews from mounting to bead durability.
-We would be hesitant to recommend this tire with the number of problems we’ve had, and it might have missed the mark for tubeless on the
+We would be hesitant to recommend this tire with the number of problems we’ve had, and it might have missed the mark for tubeless on the first go.

 Weight: 321 grams 28mm